- Boot the server in rescue mode or simply through a live CD or ISO.

 - The last part ‘2.6.32-358.el6.x86_64’ is just the same version that needs to be regenerated. -Step9

 - To know which kernel version your machine is actually using, you need to get into the grub folder and look for the grub.conf.
 The first option is usually the kernel used by default.

 - Sometimes, you need to try with the same version of the OS, it may happen after you have boot your machine with a live CD, the ISO which you have used do not detect your disk or the data store.
 You may, for example, think the disk is not good or there is a problem in the SAN.

 - However, without doing a root cause analysis, you cannot be certain if by repairing the initrd the Kernel Panic might be the unique solution.
 There are circumstances where a mounted NFS is not the same version with the actual machine which can result in Kernel Panic.
 The Dracut solution is not a definite solution.

-- Always investigate on the Dmesg log if possible or the crash dump if same has been set up.
+- Always investigate the Dmesg log if possible or the crash dump if the same has been set up.